platan/idea-gradle-dependencies-formatter/README.md

 ## Features

-- Paste a Maven dependency as a Gradle dependency
+- Paste a Maven dependency as a Gradle dependency (on the fly conversion)

 ## Installation